12-13 Tammuz: the Rashbi Connection, the Geuloh Connection

 The Hidden Connection: 28 Sivan and July 4th

 The year 5751 marked the 50th anniversary of the Rebbe’s arrival to the United States (together with the Rebbetzin).
-That year, the Rebbe evidently received a letter from then-President of the United States, George Bush, in honor of the anniversary of the Rebbe’s arrival.
+That year, the Rebbe received well-wishes from then-President of the United States, George Bush, in honor of the anniversary of the Rebbe’s arrival.
 We have the Rebbe’s response to President Bush, dated the 3rd of Elul, 5751 (13 August, 1991)1.
 After the formal pleasantries, the Rebbe writes something that perhaps conceals more than it reveals.
 The Rebbe writes:

 “By Divine Providence your kind letter was dated on the morrow of the anniversary of the Nation’s birthday.
 It is well to remember that the founders of this Nation considered Independence Day as ‘a day of deliverance, by solemn acts of devotion to G-d Al-mighty.’
 By Divine Providence also my arrival in the United States in 1941 coincided with the declaration by Congress that year, making July 4th a legal public holiday.”